We are currently seeking investors to partner with on our Radiomouse journey.

-The objective is to produce the first high quality and profitable animated feature film within an indie budget of $100K.
+The objective is to produce the first high quality and profitable animated feature film within an indie budget.
 The goal is to form a virtual studio comprised of artists from around the world, market the film through social media and paid advertising, and self-distribute via VOD and streaming services.

 The era of $150 million budgets will end, and that’s a good thing!
 Hollywood has long had a monopoly on animated features, manufacturing merchandise-driven formula movies that are little more than two-hour commercials for toys and princess dresses.
 Considering the current state of technology, there is a huge opportunity for creative entrepreneurs: a massive unfilled niche for low budget, high quality animated stories of all kinds.

-Radiomouse is the first CGI animated feature to be made on a budget of $100,000.
+Radiomouse is the first CGI animated feature to be made on an indie budget.
 How?
 Passion, talent and efficiency.
 By drawing from years invested in character and story development, finding emerging talent and utilizing cost-effective solutions, Radiomouse has the potential to start an overdue revolution in the animation industry!

 Looking toward the future, the property has strong franchise and merchandise possiblities as well.